-For all rehearsals and performances the Local Contractor shall be paid a fee of not less than one hundred and fifty percent (150%) of the musician's minimum basic scale fee for the first seven (7)

-full weeks of public performances, not less than one hundred and twenty-five percent (125%) for the eighth (8th) through the fourteenth (14th) week of public performances and one hundred and ten percent (110%) for each subsequent week.
-This Contractor Fee shall be in addition to any performing compensation.
-For performances at the CAA (formerly Panasonic) Theatre and the Royal Alexandra Theatre a Contractor shall be engaged for productions where six (6) or more musicians are engaged.
+For all band rehearsals and performances of productions with runs of eight (8) weeks or less, the Local Contractor shall be paid a fee of not less than one hundred and fifty percent (150%) of the musician's minimum basic scale fee.
+For all band rehearsals and performances of productions with runs of more than Mirvish Productions and Toronto Musicians' Association Agreement, September 5th, 2022 to September 6th, 2026 eight (8) weeks, the Local Contractor shall be paid a fee of not less than one hundred and thirty-five percent (135%) of the musician's minimum basic scale fee for the first seven (7) full weeks of public performances, one hundred and ten percent (110%) for the eighth (8th) through the fourteenth (14th) week of public performances and one hundred percent (100%) for each subsequent week.
+Irrespective of the length of run for a production, for all band rehearsals and performances of productions with five (5) or fewer musicians either operating at the CAA Theatre or Royal Alexandra Theatre, or operating under Pamphlet "B" Rule 24, the Local Contractor shall be paid a fee of not less than one hundred percent (100%) of the musician's minimum basic scale fee.